MV Samish

-The MV Samish is the second vessel of the Olympic-class auto ferries built by Vigor Industrial for the Washington State Ferries system.
+MV Samish is the second vessel of the Olympic-class auto ferries built by Vigor Industrial for the Washington State Ferries system.
 The vessel started service with her maiden voyage to Friday Harbor as the #3 Boat in the San Juans on June 14, 2015.

 History

 Funding for a second Olympic-class vessel was authorized in the spring 2012 session of the Washington State Legislature and the keel laying and first weld took place on March 8, 2013.

 The name Samish was decided by the Washington State Transportation Commission on November 13, 2012 (the same day of the naming of the MV Tokitae) after a public outreach process.
 The vessel is named after the Samish Indian Nation, a Coast Salish tribe whose name means "giving people".

 On December 21, 2013, the ship's superstructure was rolled out from Nichols Brothers Boat Builders and sent to Seattle on December 23 to be joined with the hull which was under construction at the Vigor Shipyards.

 The Samish was accepted by Washington State Ferries on April 10, 2015 and was officially christened on May 20 in Anacortes.
 The ship underwent two months of sea trials and crew training before entering service on the Anacortes/San Juan Islands route at the start of the Summer 2015 sailing season on June 14 at 9:05 am sailing from Anacortes to Friday Harbor.

 The Samish is also listed as one of the 10 Best Passenger Ships of 2015 (the year she was launched), on Marine Log.